 Creating artificially intelligent machines with the same abilities is challenging but important in applications such as automotive safety, surveillance, and security.
 Accelerating machine learning deployment in convolutional neural network-based designs is critical to addressing this challenge.

-One solution lies in developing deep neural network (DNN) frameworks that:
+One solution lies in developing a dedicated low power AI processor family for Deep Learning at the edge, and deep neural network (DNN) SW compiler that:

 - Automatically convert the network for use by real-time embedded devices, offering significant reduction in time-to-market